Bobeart/cs3041-18d.github.io/designs/visual_assn.md

 3. [Worcester Public Library](http://www.mywpl.org/)

-**Here's the catch:** you aren't just translating the exiting design to a mobile context for the general public.
+**Here's the catch:** you aren't just translating the existing design to a mobile context for the general public.
 Instead, imagine that your users' mobile phones redesigned the website on the fly to _specifically cater to their needs and preferences_.

 You will be designing for a specific user group _that only your team knows_.
 On our demo day, the rest of the class will be making their best guess as to which demographic you are catering to.
 For example, you could be asked to design for one of the following groups (I am going to intentionally NOT use either of these groups):

 - College students
-- People who live in Lewisburg in their 50s
+- People who live in Worcester in their 50s

 While you will not redesign the entire website, you should redesign _4-5_ pages on the website.
 One of those pages *must be the homepage*.
 The others must be accessible from the homepage.